-Voice and data convergence have become more than network administration buzzwords and as more enterprises update their telephony systems by implementing Voice over IP (VoIP) systems.
-As a consequence, network administrators are being asked to handle the layering of voice onto the data network and to expand their skills beyond their data-only training, often illuminating a sizable skills gap.
+Voice and data convergence have become more than network administration buzzwords.
+As more enterprises update their telephony systems by implementing Voice over IP (VoIP) systems, network administrators are being asked to handle the layering of voice onto the data network and to expand their skills beyond their data-only training, often illuminating a sizable skills gap.

 By submitting your email address, you agree to receive emails regarding relevant topic offers from TechTarget and its partners.
 You can withdraw your consent at any time.
 Contact TechTarget at 275 Grove Street, Newton, MA.

 "Our industry must develop a workforce capable of helping customers maximize the benefits and opportunities made possible by the delivery of data, voice and multimedia over the same network," said John Venator, president and chief executive officer, CompTIA.

 Leading the call from a number of large enterprises and vendors to have a standard certification, CompTIA recently introduced its "Convergence+ Certification," which recognizes individuals who are qualified to monitor a network that is either in the process of converging or already converged, offering enterprises a basis on which to evaluate the capabilities of potential administrators.

 "CompTIA Convergence+ was developed at the urging of the convergence industry," Venator said.
 "This certification fills a void and a need for an industry-accepted credential that validates foundation-level skills for IT and communications professionals working with these emerging technologies."

 Designed specifically to assist information technology, communications and telephony professionals who want to broaden their skill level beyond previous training, the certificate program qualifies them to support and maintain newly converged voice and data networks.